Three Shores Cooperative Invasive Species Management Area

 Web site: www.wepic.org (may also be found on Facebook)

-Our web site weed map will provide immediate feedback to volunteers of the information they submit on their survey forms.
+Our web site invasive species map will provide immediate feedback to volunteers of the information they submit on their survey forms.
 Check out the map to see some of the work that was collected last season.
 Click here to view the map.

-With the help of experts in the field, we will hopefully answer all of your questons.
-If you have topics that you'd like discussed or just want to make comments on topics listed, you can submit them on the forum.
+With the help of experts in the field, we will hopefully answer all of your questions.
+If you have topics that you would like discussed or just want to make comments on topics listed, you can submit them on the forum.

 Since this is a new feature, it will take some time before we are all familiar with the process but this should be a fun way for us to exchange information.
 See you at the Forum!

-Volunteers are a critical component in the success of a cooperative weed management program.
-Volunteers are be needed to locate and map areas where non-native invasive plants have taken hold.
+Volunteers are a critical component in the success of a CISMA.
+Volunteers are be needed to locate and map areas where non-native invasive species have taken hold.
 Volunteers will also be needed to help remove plants.
-Contact your local CWMA coordinator for dates, times and locations for these activities.
+Contact your local CISMA coordinator for dates, times and locations for these activities.

-Top 10 Invasive Plant Species in the EUP CWMA:
+Top 10 Invasive Plant Species in the Three Shores CISMA:

 Giant Hogweed Alert! - Has anyone seen this plant?
 Click here.

-Noticed any purple flowers along any wet area lately?
-Purple loosestrife (Lythrum salicaria) is in full bloom.
+Purple loosestrife (Lythrum salicaria) blooms July through October.
 You'll see numerous bright flowers with five to seven petals each.
 The plants are prolific seed producers.
 Infestations may result in dramatic disruptions in water flow in rivers and a sharp decline in biological diversity as native food and cover plant species, notably cattails, are completely crowded out, and the life cycles of organisms from waterfowl to amphibians to algae are affected.
-Look alike plant is Fireweed and blooming right now too - so check them closely.
+Look alike plant is Fireweed and blooms at the same time - so check them closely.
 Read the attached for treatment options.

 Unfortunately we are starting to see growth of invasive plants that threaten the biodiversity of our precious forests.
 One such plant that is threatening our forested areas is Garlic mustard.
-Check out this great video, "Stemming the Tide", to help you identify and stop the spread of Garlic mustard in the Eastern Upper Peninsula.
-The best time to pull garlic mustard is in May and June when the plant in flowering.
+The best time to pull garlic mustard is in May and June when the plant is flowering.
 Please take a look at this flyer.